Engaging the Public

 We provide support for innovative humanities research and teaching.

 We fund the work of faculty, graduate students, and undergraduates across campus through a range of fellowship opportunities.
+Our institute incubates ideas and fosters innovation by funding projects, centers, and research clusters that enable faculty and students to work on some of the biggest problems of our day.
 These awards provide much needed time and resources for faculty and students to pursue their groundbreaking Humanities research.

 Museums: Humanities in the Public Sphere